 Quality of driving depends directly on how much the driver’s attention is focused on the road and the situation around them.
 It is essential to always remember that while driving a car, you are responsible not only for avoiding any possibility of a personal injury but also for the well-being of other participants of traffic.

 A distracted driver is no less dangerous than a drunk one.
 Some of the violations are so common among drivers that you may not even realise you are doing something unacceptable and dangerous.
-Let’s take a look at things that steal your attention from the road and frequently become a leading cause of a car accident.
+If you were to be involved in an accident of some sort, Dennis Hernandez is a good St. Petersburg car accident attorney who you could contact for help and advice.
+Let’s take a look at things that steal your attention from the road and frequently become a leading cause of car accidents.

 Lack of Focus